Jane Campbell (soccer): International career

 Campbell was a member of the US team that won the 2012 CONCACAF Women's U-17 Championship in Guatemala and qualified for the Azerbaijan 2012 FIFA U-17 Women's World Cup.
 In Guatemala, Campbell started and played every minute of all five games; had all shutout games, and made one assist during the tournament on a goal by Andi Sullivan off a booming punt against Trinidad and Tobago women's national football team.

 Campbell is undefeated in her U-17 national team career with nine wins, 3 draws and no loss.
 Campbell first played for U-17 national team at the age of 15; and she attended United States women's national under-23 soccer team training camp in October 2011 as a 16-year-old.

 On January 22, 2013, Campbell was called to the national training camp for the first time by head coach Tom Sermanni, to train with the team who were training for a friendly match ahead of the 2013 Algarve Cup, becoming the youngest goalkeeper to be called up to the senior national team.
 She made her senior team debut in April 2017 in a friendly against Russia, coming on as a second-half substitute for Ashlyn Harris.

 On August 23, 2018, she was named to the United States U-23 team for the 2018 Nordic tournament.

 Campbell was a member of the national team at the 2020 Summer Olympics.
 Although she did not appear in any games in Tokyo, she won a bronze medal as a member of the team.

 Campbell was named as an alternate to the national team for the 2024 Summer Olympics in France.

+In 2025, Campbell started the United States 2-0 win against Columbia in the SheBelieves Cup and recorded her sixth international shutout.

+In April 2026, Campbell was named to the United States roster for three friendlies against Japan.